4th Cavalry Regiment (United States): Operation Enduring Freedom (OEF) 2004–2005

 3rd Squadron, 4th Cavalry served in the War in Afghanistan (Operation Enduring Freedom) for one year; from April 2004 – 2005.
 Initially based at Kandahar Airfield, the 3rd Squadron was under the operational control of the 25th Infantry Division's 3rd Brigade Combat Team organized as Task Force Bronco.
 Initially, 3-4 Cavalry was responsible for security and stability operations throughout Kandahar Province.
 Organized as Task Force Saber (not to be confused with Task Force Saber in Iraq), the squadron's two air cavalry Troops (Troops B and C) initiated the first OH-58D helicopter operations in Afghanistan logging over 6,000 hours in support of Task Force Bronco's security and stability missions, while Troop A was mounted on Humvees and conducted screening and route security missions.
-In addition, the squadron initiated and supervised a significant number of reconstruction and educational initiatives in Kandahar Province.
+In addition, the squadron initiated and oversaw numerous reconstruction and educational projects in Kandahar Province.
 In August 2004, hostilities broke out between Afghan warlords in the western city of Herat.
 Coalition forces including Task Force Saber halted the hostilities.
 Task Force Saber remained in the area to disarm the militias, to successfully secure polling sites for the October national presidential elections and to conduct operations to block Taliban infiltration of Regional Command West.
 In February, the squadron returned to Kandahar Province where it resumed security and stability operations.
 For its accomplishments in Afghanistan, the 3rd Squadron was awarded a Meritorious Unit Commendation.
 In April 2005 the squadron returned to its home at Wheeler Army Air Field, Hawaii.

 Operation Iraqi Freedom (OIF) 2006-2007

-In July, 2006 the 3rd Squadron began a tour of duty in Iraq with the 3rd Brigade Combat Team.
-For the majority of its Iraq tour of duty the 3rd Squadron served under the operational control of the 4th Brigade Combat Team, 1st Cavalry Division and was based in Tal Afar in western Nineveh Province near the Syrian border.
-The 3rd Squadron 4th Cavalry returned to Schofield Barracks in October 2007.
+In July, 2006, the 3rd Squadron began a tour of duty in Iraq with the 3rd Brigade Combat Team.
+For most of its Iraq tour of duty, the 3rd Squadron served under the operational control of the 4th Brigade Combat Team, 1st Cavalry Division.
+It was based in Tal Afar, in western Nineveh Province near the Syrian border.
+The 3rd Squadron, 4th Cavalry returned to Schofield Barracks in October 2007.
 Army Cpl.
-Casey P. Zylman was killed in action on 25 May 2007 of wounds sustained when an improvised explosive device (IED) detonated near his vehicle in Mosul, Iraq.
+Casey P. Zylman was killed in action on 25 May 2007, of wounds sustained when an improvised explosive device (IED) detonated near his vehicle in Mosul, Iraq.